AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_message.md

 ## Retrieving historical messages

-Retrieves historical messages sent and received by the user.
+This method retrieves historical messages sent and received by the user.
 You can get all historical messages within one hour from the specified start time in one request.

+For each App Key, the call frequency limit of this method is 100 per second.

 The default storage time of historical messages differs by plan version.
 See [package details](./agora_chat_plan?platform=RESTful) for details.